With intense volcanic activity and 11% of its area covered in ice, Iceland is often referred to as the “Land of Fire and Ice“.

 Want to learn more about Iceland?
 Check out our Iceland Travel Guide

 Fjallsarlon is a glacier lagoon in South Iceland.
 Icebergs detach from the glacier Vatnajökull and float around.
 This lagoon has no escape to the sea so the icebergs melt right there next to you.

 Part of the Golden Circle Iceland, the geyser of Strokkur erupts every 5 to 8 minutes and reaches 20 meters (and sometimes 40 meters).
 It is one of the most visited places in Iceland, and a clear evidence of the fire under the earth.

-Glacier at every turn
+Glaciers at every turn